dccartagena/dccartagena.github.io/_supervision_proposals/2023-forecasting-loads.md

 ## Bibliography
 * M. Neukomm, V. Nubbe, and R. Fares, “Grid-Interactive Efficient Buildings Technical Report Series: Overview of Research Challenges and Gaps,” NREL/TP-5500-75470, DOE/GO-102019-5227, 1577966, Dec.
 2019. doi: 10.2172/1577966.
 * T. Brudermüller and M. Kreft, “Smart Meter Data Analytics: Practical Use-Cases and Best Practices of Machine Learning Applications for Energy Data in the Residential Sector,” presented at the ICLR 2023 Workshop: Tackling Climate Change with Machine Learning, Kigali, Rwanda, 2023.
-[Online].
-Available: https://www.climatechange.ai/papers/iclr2023/3
 * K. Nweye, A. Wu, H. Park, Y. Almilaify, and Z. Nagy, “CityLearn: A Tutorial on Reinforcement Learning Control for Grid-Interactive Efficient Buildings and Communities,” presented at the ICLR 2023 Workshop: Tackling Climate Change with Machine Learning, Kigali, Rwanda, 2023.
-[Online].
-Available: https://www.climatechange.ai/papers/iclr2023/2